Welcome to your home away from home in Campbell River

 Child care services are not provided.
 Children staying at Q̓ʷalayu House must be under the supervision of parents at all times; they cannot be left on the premises without adult supervision.

-Guests may have visitors at Q̓ʷalayu House, subject to reasonable limitations on time and numbers.
-They are asked to sign in when they arrive at the house and to respect the privacy and needs of other families.
+Guests may have visitors at Q̓ʷalayu House between the hours of 8am and 8pm, subject to reasonable limitations on numbers.
+All visitors must sign in when they arrive at the House and respect the privacy and needs of other families.

 While Q̓ʷalayu House is your home away from home, it is a shared space.
 Often families are in urgent or stressful situations.
 We strive to provide a nurturing and supportive environment while respecting that families value their privacy.